This list will continue to update as more exhibitors are confirmed for the 2020 Alaska Robotics Mini-Con.

 Shing Yin Khor (they/them) writes comics about feelings, monsters, and the immigrant experience, and builds big collaborative immersive installation art about new human rituals.
 They are a co-organizer of the Resistance Cranes endurance art activism project, founder of the installation art collective Three Eyed Rat, writer/illustrator of THE LEGEND OF AUNTIE PO(Kokila 2020), and won an Ignatz in 2018.

 Kazu Kibuishi is the author and illustrator of the AMULET graphic novel series, published by Scholastic Graphix.
 He is also the cover artist of the Harry Potter 15th anniversary edition paperbacks and served as editor and art director of the FLIGHT and EXPLORER comic anthologies.
-His debut graphic novel, DAISY KUTTER: THE LAST TRAIN, won a YALSA Best Books for Young Adults Award, and his popular webcomic COPPER is also published by Scholastic Graphix.
+His debut graphic novel was DAISY KUTTER: THE LAST TRAIN and his popular webcomic COPPER is also published by Scholastic Graphix.

 Born in Tokyo, Japan, Kazu moved to the U.S. with his mother and brother when he was a child.
 He graduated from the University of California, Santa Barbara with a Film Studies degree in 2000, and moved to Los Angeles to pursue a career in the entertainment industry.
 After working on movies, commercials, and video games for several years, he began to produce graphic novels full time.
 Kazu lives near Seattle, Washington with his wife Amy, and their children, Juni and Sophie.